PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 dynamic/quantized cases plus constant, broadcast, flag, metadata, topology, and atomic rejection cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Attention pre-projection rank-lift ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/attention_preproj_ranklift_layout.py`.
+Its function and the corrected raw owner at checkpoint `727c19c6` are each 563 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Both production calls remain unchanged.
+The pass module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover ordinary and two-branch rewrites, reversed SUB, scalar bias, dynamic signatures, per-axis QDIM, variable leading and public-input tail shape rejection, zero-match no-prune, rank-sensitive bias, `adjX`, missing bias/output metadata, reverse topology, a public internal alias, and duplicate source producers.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 563 lines each;
+- focused safety plus owner/wrapper contract: `66 passed in 0.59s`;
+- focused contract, attention Gather cleanup, six adjacent extracted bridge/ collapse contracts, and ordered architecture suite:
+  `813 passed in 18.20s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.28s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime calls, and TensorFlow isolation are unchanged.
+PR #952 remains closed;
+no pull request was created, reopened, or updated.

+At restart, inventory the next substantive unextracted raw owner before editing
+it: the 209-line
+`_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains`.
+Unlike the two attention owners, it already has the focused `test_flatbuffer_direct_elementwise_roundtrip_nchw_nhwc.py` fixture.
+First measure the existing positive/rejection/topology/metadata/quantization/pruning/ fixed-point and production-call coverage, move or extend only missing focused contracts, and record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.